maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Univac 1100 BASIC offered both `TIME` and `CLK`.
 The latter returns the value of the real-time clock, as does RetroBASIC.
 The former returns the number of jiffies since the program first started, which is a useful modification, but one that is not supported in RetroBASIC to maintain broader compatibility.
-When porting from this platform, adding `TI=0` will address this.
+When porting from this platform, adding `TI=0` at the top of the program will address this.

 <!-- TOC --><a name="timedexp-and-clk"></a>
 ### `TIME$`(*dexp*) and `CLK$`